Facebook is Fun for RecruitersEzeelive Technologies

 They also need to know that not all companies use reporting agencies like Social Intelligence.
 Some take a hodgepodge approach to mining your data.

-Create a positive online presence by putting your execute up on a site with your domain name or getting it on forums of charitable organizations that you support.
+Create a positive online presence by putting you are execute upon a site with your domain name or getting it on forums of charitable organizations that you support.